TekCreek/flutter-examples/lab-5/second/Readme.md

+# 5.b) Implement state management using set State and Provider.

-# Using Provider for capturing data changes.
+## Using Provider for capturing data changes.

 ```
     flutter create lab_5b